bnvk/Conjuror/RECIPES.md

 An HTML view (or other formats?) to inject the processed operations into.
 Currently this is just the boring-ish CSV data in an HTML `<table>` view

-****
+---

 My current thinking on recipes is making them relatively "sculpted" by developers, as playing with the code towards this, it's going to involve HTML templates and various operations!
 I've added a folder `recipes/invoices/` and `recipes/expenses/`

+Make nice barcharts with Wunderbar lib https://github.com/gribnoysup/wunderbar